 Theme allows, indeed encourages variations.
 The various characters and the various subplots of a story may be different ways of looking at the same theme.
 So if the theme is reform, you may see the main character going through a personal reform, the institution he works for go through a reform, and his best friend failing to reform.
 All of these facets of a theme ideally invite the audience or reader to come to the same conclusion.

 Theme presents a case, posits an argument

 Viewing theme as dialectical argument leads to the idea that the first part of a story (in which setting, character and problem are established) posits one argument, to which the second part – which deals with the antagonism to that stance – is the counterargument.
 It is thesis vs. antithesis.
-The conclusion in the third part is synthesis.
+The resolution in the third part is synthesis.
 The line of argumentation culminates in a statement, which is the story’s theme.
 So the course of the story explores aspects and interpretations of the theme and in the end comes to a conclusion.

 It may be helpful to articulate theme as a question.
 To stick with our examples, themes might be expressed like this: “Is it necessary to reform in order to grow and develop?” or “Is it justifiable to treat some people differently because of the color of their skin?”.
 Other examples might be, “Is the solitude of death worse than the pain of life?” to describe the theme of Gabriel García Márquez’s One Hundred Years of Solitude.
 Or, “Are rich people necessarily happier than poor people?”, which might apply to F. Scott Fitzgerald’s The Great Gatsby.